Thesis Defenses

 Ponderomotive Forces in Pilot-Wave Hydrodynamics

-Droplets bouncing on a vibrating bath may self-propel ('walk') via a resonant interaction with their own wavefield.
-In this hydrodynamic pilot-wave system, the spontaneous emergence of coherent 'wave-like' statistics from chaotic trajectories has been reported in several settings.
-Among the most compelling is the hydrodynamic analog of the quantum corral: when walking droplets are confined to a circular corral, a coherent statistical pattern emerges, marked by peaks in the positional histogram coincident with extrema of the cavity eigenmode.
+Droplets bouncing on a vibrating bath may self-propel (or 'walk') via a resonant interaction with their self-induced pilot wave.
+In pilot-wave hydrodynamics (PWH), the spontaneous emergence of coherent, wave-like statistics from chaotic trajectories has been reported in several settings.
+Owing to the similarity of PWH to Louis de Broglie's realist picture of quantum mechanics, the question of how such statistics emerge has received considerable recent attention.
+A compelling setting where coherent statistics emerge in PWH is the hydrodynamic analog of the quantum corral.
+When walking droplets are confined to a circular cavity or 'corral', a coherent statistical pattern emerges, marked by peaks in the positional histogram coincident with extrema of the cavity eigenmode.
+Stroboscopic models that idealize the drop's bouncing dynamics as being perfectly resonant with their Faraday wave field have proven incapable of capturing the emergent statistics.

 Andrey Khesin